FGAUTREAULT/examples-css-art/README.md

 A very important aspect of CSS art is positioning the shapes for alignment or for creating complex shapes from basic ones.
 That requires manipulation of the co-ordinates of the shapes.
 To do that, we may need to set an absolute or relative positioning.

 In a lot of case it helps to set *{position: absolute} - it's easier to calculate position relative to the parent element.
 But it's not always necessary - we can use relative positioning, or even flex/grid based on the particular use case (Flex with justify-content is a great tool for centering elements).
-The main point is figuring out how the different boxes are to be positioned wrt each other.
+The main point is figuring out how the different boxes are to be positioned with each other.

-Along with positioning, z-index is handy to position elements in front of or behind other elements. *It helps to dig a bit into stacking context to deepen our understanding of z-index to wield it well (I wrote an article about that here)
+Along with positioning, z-index is handy to position elements in front of or behind other elements. *It helps to dig a bit into stacking context to deepen our understanding of z-index to wield it well.

 ### DOM structure
 This doesn't actually affect the CSS art as such.
 It's more about good practice for maintainable stylesheets .
 It better to have a hierarchy of elements to create the parts that make up the whole drawing.
 Ex: eyes divs should be placed inside a head div, if possible using ::before, ::after of an element for creating details only of that element (this won't and needn't be true if you are constraining the number of elements)